 Keeping control of your business

-Business owners can take out cover on their own life or the life of another and can choose the level of life cover and plan term they want.
-They can also add critical illness cover and, if appropriate, this can be incorporated in the shareholder agreement.
+Business owners can take out cover on their own life or on the life of another and can choose the level of life cover and plan term that is most suitable.
+Critical illness cover can also be included and if appropriate, this can be incorporated in the shareholder agreement.
 These plans, via a suitable trust, would ensure that funds are passed to the correct people and do not fall back into the individual’s estate.

 Here at David Allen Financial Services we will complete a comprehensive review of your company’s existing and future financial planning needs, arranging bespoke solutions where appropriate.

-Contact us to arrange a no-obligation discussion over the phone or to arrange a meeting.
+Contact us to arrange a no-obligation FREE discussion over the phone or to arrange a meeting.